RevealBI-JavaBuilder/.github/profile/readme.md

 ### Step 1: Run the Java Server

-The **Java Server** is the backend that powers the dashboard system.
+The **Java Server** is the backend that powers the visualization catalog.
 Follow these steps to get it up and running:

 1. **Download the ZIP file** from the [Java-Server](https://github.com/RevealBI-JavaBuilder/Java-Server) repository.
 2. **Unzip the file** into your desired directory.